fpaint/dpd/README.md

 delivery_city = 49052007 # destination locality dpd_id
 weight = 30 # parcel weight in kg
-service = ['MXO', 'ECN', 'PCL', 'CSM'] # delivery tariffs your company use self_delivery = true # false for courier delivery, true - for a customer should go to a parcel shop to get client = Dpd::Client.new client.get_service_cost(pickup_city, delivery_city, weight, service: service, self_delivery: self_delivery)
+service = ['MXO', 'ECN', 'PCL', 'CSM'] # delivery tariffs your company use self_delivery = true # false for courier delivery, true - customer should walk to a parcel shop
+client = Dpd::Client.new
+client.get_service_cost(pickup_city, delivery_city, weight, service: service, self_delivery: self_delivery)
-# list of services and corresponding prices
+# returns a list of services and corresponding prices
 ```

+# Development

+To test the gem just clone the repo and run `rspec`.